Flash (Jay Garrick): Publication history

-The character of Jay Garrick was created by Gardner Fox (Writer) and Harry Lampert (Artist).
-His first appearance was in Flash Comics #1, the pilot issue of Flash Comics, which was published in 1940 by All-American Publications.
+Jay Garrick first appeared in Flash Comics #1, which was published in 1940 by All-American Publications.
 He was soon featured in All-Star Comics as part of the Justice Society of America.
-In 1941, he got his own solo comic book series, All-Flash.
+In 1941, he received a solo comic book series, All-Flash.

 After World War II, superheroes declined in popularity, causing many of the Flash's comic book series to be canceled.
 All-Flash was canceled in 1948 after 32 issues.
 Flash Comics was canceled in 1949 after 104 issues.
 All-Star Comics was canceled in 1951 after 57 issues, marking Garrick's last Golden Age appearance.
-Garrick would not appear again for ten years, and never got another solo series.
+The character did not appear again for ten years and would not have another solo series until the 2023 series "The New Golden Age".

 In 1956, DC Comics reinvented the Flash character, giving him a new costume, name, and background.
-This new Flash, named Barry Allen, was completely unrelated to Jay Garrick.
-In fact, Garrick had never existed, as far as the new books were concerned.
-Barry Allen's first appearance shows him reading a copy of Flash Comics, lamenting that Garrick was "just a character some writer dreamed up".
-Readers welcomed the new Flash, but still had an interest in the old one.
+This new Flash, named Barry Allen, was completely unrelated to Jay Garrick, with the latter becoming a fictional character in-universe.

-Jay Garrick made a guest appearance in Flash #123.
+Jay Garrick made a guest appearance in Flash #123, "Flash of Two Worlds".
 In this issue, Garrick was treated as residing in a parallel universe (Earth-Two), which allowed the character to exist without any continuity conflicts with Barry Allen (who existed on Earth-One), yet allowed him to make guest appearances in Silver Age books.
 For most of the 60s and 70s, Garrick made guest appearances.
 However, starting in 1976, Garrick became a regular character in the revived All-Star Comics, partaking in adventures with the Justice Society in stories set in modern times.
 In 1981, he and the Justice Society appeared in All-Star Squadron in stories set during World War II.

 In 1985, DC Comics merged all of its fictional characters into a single shared universe.
 Jay Garrick now shares the same world as the New Flash.
 DC wrote the character out of continuity in the one-shot Last Days of the Justice Society but brought the character back in the 1990s due to fan interest.
-Unlike characters such as Batman or Superman, DC decided not to update Jay as a young hero but portrayed him as a veteran of World War II with a magically-prolonged lifespan.
-Jay Garrick became a regular character in the JSA and Justice Society of America.
+Unlike characters such as Batman or Superman, DC decided not to update Garrick as a young hero, portraying him as a veteran of World War II with a magically prolonged lifespan.
+Garrick became a regular character in the JSA and Justice Society of America.